Nobody's Fool (1936 film): Plot

 Dizzy who mistakenly believing that Will is connected to the District Attorney office, agreed to meet him.
-Meanwhile, Jake Cavendish (Frank Conroy) the head of the group and Ruby's boyfriend is planning to murder Will. later, Will calls a meeting with Dizzy and the other member of the group including Jake and Ruby.
+Meanwhile, Jake Cavendish the head of the group and Ruby's boyfriend is planning to murder Will. later, Will calls a meeting with Dizzy and the other member of the group including Jake and Ruby.
 Will suggests that the owners of the land should build affordable housing.
 Dizzy is hesitated until Mary says she will force Dizzy to move his buildings off her land.
 Dizzy and Jake formed a legitimate partnership.
 And Jake calls off the contract on Will's life, with Will given an honorary membership in the home development league of New York.
 Ruby who has fallen in love with Will, tells him to look her up.